AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 _**Data Format**_

 The file is a table of names and comment counts.
-You can ignore most of the data in the file except for lines like the following:
+Find lines like the following:

 ```javascript
 <tr><td>Modu</td><td><span class="comments">90</span></td></tr>